-Covid-19: Shaheen Bagh anti-CAA protest site cleared, Bengaluru’s ‘Bilal Bagh’ halts demonstration
+Covid-19: Police clear Shaheen Bagh anti-CAA protest site amid lockdown in Delhi

-Delhi Police DCP RP Meena said some of the protestors were detained when the site was cleared.
+The ‘Bilal Bagh’ anti-CAA protestors in Bengaluru also called off their demonstrations.

 The Delhi Police on Tuesday cleared protestors demonstrating against the amendments to the Citizenship Act from the Shaheen Bagh neighbourhood, amid an ongoing lockdown in the national Capital due to rising coronavirus cases in the country, reported NDTV.
 The development came a day after similar protests in Mumbai and Lucknow were temporarily called off due to coronavirus.